 Creating Hash Indexes

-Geode supports the creation of hash indexes for the purposes of performing equality-based queries.
+Hash indexes are deprecated.
+Geode supports the creation of hash indexes for the purpose of performing equality-based queries.

 The performance of put operations and recovery time when using a hash index will be worse than a range index.
-Queries are expected to be slower due to the implementation of hash index and the cost of recalculating the key on request, which is the trade-off for the space savings that using a hash index provides.
+Queries are expected to be slower due to the implementation of the hash index and the cost of recalculating the key on request.
+A hash index can improve the memory usage of the index.
+So, the trade-off of the hash index space savings must be weighed against the performance penalty it imposes.
 If memory usage is not a concern, a range index is recommended.

 The following limitations must be considered when creating hash indexes: